ritvik/ritvik.github.io/README.md

-# ritvik.github.io
+# Ritvik's Homepage

-Ritvik's home on the internet
+Hello there.
+I'm Ritvik Vanukuru.

+This will soon be my website.

+Thanks for dropping by!